Skip to main content

 After lunch, we were able to check into our room and relax.
 We loved having a room to ourselves, and Dylan loved having her own bunk bed positioned above our heads.
 The train made stops in Salinas, Paso Robles, and San Luis Obispo (SLO), where we arrived at 3:40 pm.
 Here is where the train heads to the coast, and the views really start to open up.

-Much of the 2 hour and 45 or so minute stretch from SLO to Santa Barbara runs along the Vandenberg Air Force Base — private oceanside land you can’t normally see or access.
+Much of the 2 hour and 45 or so minute stretch from SLO to Santa Barbara runs along the Vandenberg Space Force Base — private oceanside land you can’t normally see or access.
 We also saw a SpaceX launch site.

 It was on this stretch that we also had our 5:30 pm dinner.
 Again, I was delighted with vegetarian and vegan options — and dessert.
 We watched the sunset from the dining car, surrounded by the din of other travelers’ conversations and laughter.
 After dinner, we headed back to our room for the final stretch to LA.